After-Hours Business Call Statistics: What Happens When You Are Closed

 After-hours callers are typically calling because they have an urgent or time-sensitive need.
 Someone calling a dentist at 7 PM likely has pain.
 Someone calling a plumber at 6 AM likely has an emergency.
 The need drove them to call outside normal hours, which means they are motivated buyers, not casual browsers.

-Only 11% of after-hours callers will try calling the same business again the next day.
-76% will call a competitor instead.
-The urgency that made them call in the first place also makes them unwilling to wait.
-By the time your office opens the next morning, the opportunity has passed.
+Mostly not.
+The majority of after-hours callers are one-attempt callers, and many will contact a competitor instead rather than wait until the next morning.
+The urgency that made them call in the first place also makes them unwilling to wait, so by the time your office opens the opportunity has usually passed.

 Basic answering services that only take messages are marginally better than voicemail.
 Callers want their issue resolved, not recorded.
 An effective after-hours solution must be able to answer questions, provide information, and ideally book appointments - not just promise that someone will call back tomorrow.